Quercus rysophylla Weath.

 The Belfast Botanic Gardens specimen is planted close to the Ulster Museum as shown below.
 Other specimens are planted in the Hillier Gardens and Kew Gardens.

-Photos taken in Belfast Botanic Gardens in 2011.
+Photos taken in Belfast Botanic Gardens.
 Copyright: Friends of Belfast Botanic Gardens.